alissatroiano/MS-1/README.md

 # Features
-- [x] Call-to-action: The call-to-action is presented to the user with a visually appealing header image and a, "Book Now!" button.
+* Call-to-action: The call-to-action is presented to the user with a visually appealing header image and a, "Book Now!" button.
+* User stories: User stories include photos and quotes from 2 current studio members
-- [x] Schedule: The schedule provides class details & times.
+* Schedule: The schedule provides class details & times.
-- [x] Contact Details: The contact details include the studio's address, phone number, hours of operation & social media links.
+* Contact Details: The contact details include the studio's address, phone number, hours of operation & social media links.

 ## Existing Features
 * Call-to-action - allows users to book a class, by filling out and submitting a form.
+* User stories - allows users to read about the experiences current users have had, by providing them with quotes & testimonials.
 * Schedule - allows users to find a class that fits their schedule & preference, by displaying class names & times.
 * Contact details - allow users to find or contact the studio, by providing its' address & phone number.

+## Features Left to Implement
+* Social media icons with working links

+# Technologies Used
+This project makes use of the following languagex, frameworks and libraries:
+* HTML/HTML5
+* CSS/CSS3
+* Bootstrap-4